Cookie Policy

 3.3 Analytics

-We use anonymized website analytics to understand traffic patterns and improve the site.
-Analytics data is aggregated and does not identify you individually.
+We use website analytics to understand traffic patterns and improve the site.
+Analytics runs under Google Consent Mode v2 and is controlled by the “analytics” choice you make in the cookie banner.

 3.5 Browser storage (localStorage / sessionStorage)